fomoshlo3/mslearn-develop-oop-csharp/Instructions/Labs/l2p2-lp1-m1-exercise-create-classes-and-objects-in-csharp.md

     ```

-    Notice that the first two customers share the same ID number.
-Public fields in the BankCustomer class are initialized using default values.
-Although the constructors update some fields with the values passed as parameters, there are issues that must be addressed.
+1. Notice that the first two customers share the same ID number.

+    The BankCustomer class initializes data fields using default values.
+Although the constructors update field values using parameters, the current approach doesn't ensure unique customer IDs.

 ## Update the BankCustomer class using static members to ensure unique customer IDs

 Static fields are initialized before an instance of the class is created.
-They're accessed using the class name, not an instance of the class, and they're shared among all instances of the class.
+When an object is created, static fields are accessed using the class name, not an instance of the class.
+The same value is shared by all instances of the class.

 Static constructors are called when a class is loaded into memory.
 A static constructor is called only once, regardless of how many instances of the class are created.
+Static constructors are used to initialize static fields.

 In this task, you update the `BankCustomer` class using a static field and static constructor to ensure unique `customerId` values are assigned to each new customer object.